Best Places To Eat in San Luis Obispo

-Places To Eat in SLO, CA Serving Comfort Food
+Best Places To Eat in San Luis Obispo Serving Comfort Food

 As a university town, San Luis Obispo has developed a culture for brews and pub food.
 There are plenty of places to eat in SLO, CA where you can grab quick, greasy eats, but some spots stand out for their fantastic comfort food.
 Check out these establishments for delicious, classic American fare, some of which originated in the area, like the Santa Maria tri-tip.